natnaelabay/natnaelabay/README.md

 #### Stuff about me

-- 🔭 I’m currently working as a freelance web developer
+- 🔭 I’m currently working as a freelance web and mobile app developer
-- 3rd Year Student at AAiT

 <h2>Tools & Technologies</h2>
 <p>